softrabbit/aoc2021/README.md

 I'll try to chronicle what I touch on each day, or at least leave notes for myself.

 There might be better ways to do the things I do, but this code is what I arrive at after Google and Stckoverflow.
+Error checking is more or less nonexistant, something that might be a thing to fix later on.

 ## [Day 1](https://github.com/softrabbit/aoc2021/tree/main/01)
 Lots of unwrapping, and some io::stdin.